Spring 2019 Wild Food Mentorship Program

-I want to help YOU prepare for the best foraging season of your life in 2019!
+I want to help YOU prepare for the best foraging year of your life in 2019!

-That’s why I’m offering my Wild Food Mentorship program this winter, in which I will be taking on a select group of highly motivated individuals for a series of in-depth, one-on-one consultations aimed at helping you to learn about the wild foods found all across your local landscape throughout the year.
+That’s why I’m offering another round of my Wild Food Mentorship program this spring, in which I will be taking on a select group of highly motivated individuals for a series of in-depth, one-on-one consultations aimed at helping you to learn about the wild foods found all across your local landscape throughout the year.

 Submit your application via the form at the bottom of the page and I will be in touch with you shortly thereafter to arrange payment and schedule our first call.

 Please note that I will be capping the number of students I take on at 20 in order to offer the most in-depth tutelage possible on a one-on-one level.

 Space is limited, so be sure to fill out the application now!